mongodb/docs-realm/source/includes/dotnet-implement-interface.rst

    :dotnet-sdk:`IAsymmetricObject <reference/Realms.IAsymmetricObject.html>`
    interface and should be declared ``partial`` classes.

-   You can also derive derive from the :dotnet-sdk:`RealmObject <reference/Realms.RealmObject.html>`, :dotnet-sdk:`EmbeddedObject <reference/Realms.EmbeddedObject.html>`, or
+   You can also derive from the :dotnet-sdk:`RealmObject <reference/Realms.RealmObject.html>`, :dotnet-sdk:`EmbeddedObject <reference/Realms.EmbeddedObject.html>`, or
    :dotnet-sdk:`AsymmetricObject <reference/Realms.AsymmetricObject.html>`